-How to make the ultimate fresh fruit platter.
+Learn how to make the ultimate Fresh Fruit Platter!
 Read my hints, tips and tricks to ensure your easy fruit tray is the star of the party.
-You'll love these fruit platter ideas!
+You'll love these fruit platter ideas.

-A fruit platter sounds easy enough to make, however, with a few tricks you can make sure it lasts, looks delicious and the fresh fruit stays at its best.
+It sounds easy enough to make, and it is, however, with a few tricks you can make sure it lasts, looks delicious and the fresh fruit stays at its best.